stalkerhumanoid/gmink-redux/README.md

 - Now exports native shared libraries using built-in .NET functionality rather than 3rd party DllEXport package
 - Added GitHub action which builds a .dll for Windows _and_ a .so for Linux
 - Includes ink-runtime-engine.dll file locally rather than relying on package

+## Update by DOKTOR:
+Changed `Marshal.StringToHGlobalAnsi` to `Marshal.StringToCoTaskMemUTF8` to support UTF-8